+Male dentists, dental specialists, and those who were in academic position were more aware of CBCT in dental radiology and used/ordered more digital imaging modalities.
+About two thirds (67.3%) of the respondents were aware of CBCT in dental radiology.
+To a great extent, similar findings were seen in Turkey, Middle East, and India by Kamburoglu et al.24, Zain Alabdeen, and El Khateeb25 and Rai et al.20, respectively.
+Other studies showed less awareness amongst the dentists regarding applications of CBCT in India which could be due to lack of availability of CBCT centers and non-inclusion of CBCT training during dental education^{21,26,27}.
+In Turkey, Kamburoglu et al., noted in their study among Turkish dental students that there was a very low awareness about CBCT24.
 The Internet was the most frequent source reported by respondents (39%), followed by lessons by faculty (26%), and seminars or workshops (25%).
 Male dentists, dental specialists, and those who had more than one work position attended more courses related to CBCT.
-Higher percentages were reported by Rai et al. [20] (72.2%) and Balabaskaran and Srinivasan [23] (48%) among the dentists who obtained knowledge about CBCT through lectures.
-Kamburoglu K et al. [24] claimed that, 63.3% of students had heard of CBCT, 59.9% of them had learned about CBCT in their classes, 31.0% in seminars and 20.9% from the internet.
-In contrast, Zain-Alabdeen and El-Khateeb [25] reported that the source of CBCT knowledge was postgraduate training in Saudi Arabia and Egypt, whereas in Jordan, it was seminars and workshops.
-In Turkey, the main source of CBCT knowledge for dental students was seminars; however, the rating for CBCT courses was poor in the study [24].
+Higher percentages were reported by Rai et al.20, (72.2%) and Balabaskaran and Srinivasan23 (48%) among the dentists who obtained knowledge about CBCT through lectures.
+Kamburoglu K et al.24, claimed that, 63.3% of students had heard of CBCT, 59.9% of them had learned about CBCT in their classes, 31.0% in seminars and 20.9% from the internet.
+In contrast, Zain-Alabdeen and El-Khateeb25 reported that the source of CBCT knowledge was postgraduate training in Saudi Arabia and Egypt, whereas in Jordan, it was seminars and workshops.
+In Turkey, the main source of CBCT knowledge for dental students was seminars; however, the rating for CBCT courses was poor in the study 24 .

 In this study, more than 60% of respondents claimed that no adequate teaching relating to CBCT was given to undergraduate students and less than 50% believed that workshops should be conducted with this regard.
 Responses to the question related to the teaching given to undergraduate students, almost all dentists respond negatively that the teaching of CBCT was not enough for undergraduate students.
-This is in line with the findings obtained by Rai et al. [20] and Aditya et al6 among Indian dentists.
-In contrast, Kamburoglu et al. [24] in their study revealed slight higher percentage in which 76.8% felt that CBCT was not covered enough in their courses and 69% thought that CBCT should be taught as part of their clinical education; 91% thought that CBCT should be available at dental faculties.
-Zain-Alabdeen and El-Khateeb [25] suggested the development of Curriculum and incorporate CBCT training in undergraduate studies.
+This is in line with the findings obtained by Rai20, and Aditya et al., among Indian dentists.
+In contrast, Kamburoglu et al.24, in their study revealed slight higher percentage in which 76.8% felt that CBCT was not covered enough in their courses and 69% thought that CBCT should be taught as part of their clinical education; 91% thought that CBCT should be available at dental faculties.
+Zain-Alabdeen and El-Khateeb25 suggested the development of Curriculum and incorporate CBCT training in undergraduate studies.